mhendrey/TritonsProngs/docs/multilingual_e5_large.md

   * Maximum input token size is 512 tokens which is the expected size.
 Set 'padding="max_length"' when tokenizing to pad appropriately
   * As specified in the Huggingface model card.
-You need to prefix your text with "query:" or "passage:" before tokenizing the text
+You need to prefix your text with "query: " or "passage: " before tokenizing the text.
+Note the space after the colon
       * Use "query:" & "passage:" correspondingly for asymmetric tasks such as passage retrieval in open QA or ad-hoc information retrieval
       * Use "query:" prefix for symmetric tasks such as semantic similarity, bitext